gee-community/arcgis-earthengine-toolbox/docs/instruction.md

 ![Alt Text](images/CheckProjectID.png)

-Please note that if you have installed Google Cloud SDK shell, you cannot switch quota project ID using this script.
-Instead, open the Google Cloud SDK shell, copy and paste the following command `gcloud auth application-default set-quota-project QUOTA_PROJECT_ID`, replace the `QUOTA_PROJECT_ID` with your target project ID.
+Please note that if you have installed Google Cloud SDK shell, you can also switch quota project ID using it.
+To do this, run the Google Cloud SDK shell, copy and paste the following command `gcloud auth application-default set-quota-project QUOTA_PROJECT_ID`, replace the `QUOTA_PROJECT_ID` with your target project ID.

 #### Parameters
  1. Current project ID (automatically displays)